nahueloyha/nahueloyha/README.md

 - I'm @nahueloyha, a Cloud Engineer / DevOps with a strong AWS experience ☁️

-- Up until recently I was a Tech Lead @ [Edrans](https://edrans.com), helping teams to build some of the coolest Cloud Infrastructures 👨‍💻
+- Until recently I was a Tech Lead @ [Edrans](https://edrans.com), helping teams to build some of the coolest Cloud Infrastructures 👨‍💻

 - Currently finishing Systems Engineering @ [UTN-FRBA](https://www.frba.utn.edu.ar), almost there! 🤓